 Back Pain With Life-Changing Treatment

 A serious, painful back injury left Gordon, an active 79-year-old sci-fi author, relying on a cane.
-While initial treatment at the Swedish Covenant Hospital Pain Clinic was helpful, he knew that to fully relieve his pain for the long term, he needed the expert advice of Dr. Laich, who had performed another back procedure on him before.
+While initial treatment at the Swedish Hospital Pain Clinic was helpful, he knew that to fully relieve his pain for the long term, he needed the expert advice of Dr. Laich, who had performed another back procedure on him before.

 The discomfort Gordon was feeling was far from science fiction.
 Ever since sustaining the initial injury, he had experienced constant pain in his lower back and groin, and it was having a major impact on his mobility and overall quality of life.

 “I could barely walk or do much else due to the severe pain,” Gordon said.
 “I had to have people help me prepare food and was in jeopardy of losing my independence.”

 Gordon knew that Dr. Laich had the expertise needed to set him on a healing path.
 During an initial consultation, Dr. Laich confirmed that Gordon had severely damaged several vertebrae.

 Gordon’s best chance at recovery would involve removing the damaged disks and inserting titanium scaffolding to stabilize the back

 .
 Surgery was scheduled following a very painful vacation to California, confirming Dr. Laich’s diagnosis and Gordon’s decision to move forward with the complex procedure

 performed the successful procedure and Gordon was soon on the road to recovery, including experiencing an end to the debilitating pain and enjoying increased mobility.